markthos/New-Password-Generator/README.md

 ## Usage

 New password generator page that allows the user to choose which criteria they would like or need before generating a password that follows that criteria.
-The goal is to help users create stronger passwords that provide greater security and meet the criteria of many password guarded accounts.
+The goal is to help users create stronger passwords that provide greater security and meet the criteria of many password protected accounts.

 ## Credits